 Will all participants give talks?

 While all participants will be fully funded, most participants will not give a formal presentation.
-A typical workshop day consists of two talks in addition to other activities such as discussion sessions or smaller working groups.
+A typical workshop day consists of two talks in the morning and discussion sessions or smaller working groups in the afternoon.

 Are these workshops similar to Oberwolfach?